North America 1855.1206

 In 1854 the Kansas-Nebraska Act created the new territories of Kansas and Nebraska, opening them up for settlement and granting them the right to choose whether or not to allow slavery through popular vote.
 The result was an influx of pro- and anti-slavery elements into Kansas in a bid to determine which way the vote would go, with both sides often resorting to violence.
 The dispute would not be resolved until 1859, when a final referendum confirmed Kansas' status as a free state.

-Starting in Ayutla, Guerrero, Mexican Republic, a liberal revolution forces dictator Santa Anna to resign from office
+Starting in Ayutla, Guerrero, Mexican Republic, a liberal revolution forced dictator Santa Anna to resign from office.

 Convention of Kanagawa

 After returning to Japan with ten ships and 1600 men in February 1854, Commodore Matthew C. Perry of the United States Navy successfully pressured the Tokugawa shogunate of Japan to sign a treaty with the United States.
 By the terms of this Japanese-US Treaty of Peace and Amity - also known as the Convention of Kanagawa - Japan agreed to open the ports of Shimoda and Hakodate to American trade, ending its 220-year-old policy of national seclusion (sakoku).
 The treaty also ensured the safety of American castaways and established the position of an American consul in Japan.

 The Kansas-Nebraska Act breaks up the vast unorganized territory in the western United States, establishing the Kansas and Nebraska Territories, and repeals the Missouri Compromise of 1820 by allowing new settlers to choose whether to introduce slavery